huang-sh/scmcp/README.md

 ## 🌐 Where to use it?

-You can use scanpy-mcp in most AI clients, plugins, or agent frameworks that support the MCP:
+You can use scmcp in most AI clients, plugins, or agent frameworks that support the MCP:

 - AI clients, like Cherry Studio
 - Plugins, like Cline